Travel guide

 If it's your first time, don't worry: the process is very guided.
 You have the complete details with screenshots in our guide on how to install an eSIM.
 And if you want to buy yours right now, here is the eSIM for Tunisia ready for download.

-Tunisia combines beaches like Hammamet and Yasmine, historic cities like Tunis, Carthage, or Kairouan, and the immensity of the desert in Tozeur and Douz.
-Each setting has a different coverage reality, and it's good to be clear about it to avoid surprises.
+Tunisia combines beaches like Hammamet and Yasmine, cities with history like Tunis, Carthage, or Kairouan, and the immensity of the desert in Tozeur and Douz.
+Each setting has a different coverage reality, and it's good to be aware of it to avoid surprises.

-On the coast and in large resorts, the 4G signal is very good: you can share beach photos, use maps, and make video calls without a problem.
-In the capital and the medina, 4G is stable almost everywhere, ideal for moving around with transport apps and finding restaurants on the go.
+On the coast and in large resorts, the 4G signal is very good: you'll be able to share beach photos, use maps, and make video calls without a problem.
+In the capital and the medina, 4G is stable almost everywhere, ideal for getting around with transport apps and finding restaurants on the fly.

 The desert is another story.
-In the dunes of Douz or on routes to the Chott el-Jerid, coverage is intermittent or nonexistent for long stretches, so prepare your trip in advance: download offline maps, save the accommodation address, and let someone know your route.
-If your road trip plan includes crossing the border, you might also be interested in our eSIM guide for Morocco.
-And for any other destination, check out all our eSIMs.
+In the dunes of Douz or on routes to the Chott el-Jerid, coverage is intermittent or non-existent for long stretches, so prepare your trip beforehand: download offline maps, save the accommodation address, and let someone know your route.
+A detail that few anticipate: inside the covered souks of the medina of Tunis and inside the El Jem amphitheater, the signal also drops due to the thickness of the stone walls; go out to the courtyard or the main street if you need to load a map urgently.

 Frequently asked questions